aarnphm/tinymorph/docs/content/HazardAnalysis/HazardAnalysis.md

 Dividing the system into components will help you brainstorm the hazards.
 You shouldn't do a full design of the components, just get a feel for the major ones.
 For projects that involve hardware, the components will typically include each individual piece of hardware.
 If your software will have a database, or an important library, these are also potential components.

+## Definition of Hazard

+The definition of a hazard in this document is adapted from Nancy Leveson's work.
+A hazard is any attribute of `tinymorph` that when combined with specific external conditions, could result in a negative impact on system operations or user experience.
+In `tinymorph`, hazards are primarily related to security and system integrity, involving any weaknesses or conditions that could lead to compromised system performance, unauthorized access, or unintended system behavior.
+These hazards are identified to ensure proactive measures are taken to maintain system reliability and protect user interactions.

 ## Critical Assumptions

 <!--These assumptions that are made about the software or system.
 You should minimize the number of assumptions that remove potential hazards.
 For instance, you could assume a part will never fail, but it is generally better to include this potential failure mode.-->